Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Model Selection

 The integral for the marginal likelihood can be challenging to compute, particularly for models with many parameters.
 Markov chain Monte Carlo, which we used in Section~\ref{sec:parameter_estimation} for parameter estimation, does not directly provide the marginal likelihood.
 Nested sampling is an alternative algorithm designed specifically for this purpose: it efficiently estimates the marginal likelihood while also providing posterior samples as a by-product.
 We do not detail the algorithm here, but point the reader to Sivia and Skilling for a pedagogical description~\cite{Sivia2006}.

-As an example of Bayesian model selection, we compare the Arrhenius and VTF models using silver-ion conductivity data from molecular dynamics simulations of \ce{AgCrSe2}~\cite{Wang2021}, a material previously reported to exhibit non-Arrhenius behaviour.
-The data span a range of temperatures and show apparent curvature in the Arrhenius plot; but do the data support a non-Arrhenius model, or is the simpler Arrhenius model sufficient?
+As an example of this approach, we consider silver-ion conductivity data from molecular dynamics simulations of \ce{AgCrSe2}~\cite{Wang2021}. \cref{fig:agcrse2}(a) and (b) show ionic conductivities obtained from relatively short simulation trajectories (see Methods for details), fitted using the Arrhenius and VTF models, respectively.
+Both models fit the data reasonably well, so how do we choose between them?
+The Bayes factor comparing the VTF model ($\beta$) to the Arrhenius model ($\alpha$), assuming equal prior probabilities for each model, is $\ln{(B_{\beta\alpha})}=\;$ $\num{1.2\pm0.4}$\unskip \unskip : this indicates weak evidence for the VTF model, but is well below the threshold for strong evidence.
+With this amount of data, we therefore have no compelling evidential basis for preferring the more complex VTF model.

-We compute the Bayes factor comparing the VTF model ($\beta$) to the Arrhenius model ($\alpha$), assuming equal prior probabilities for each. \cref{fig:agcrse2} shows the results for two different simulation lengths.
-Panels (a) and (b) compare the Arrhenius and VTF fits using \qty{40}{\pico\second} of data from the diffusive regime~\footnote{Mean-squared displacements exhibit ballistic behaviour at short times and diffusive behaviour at longer times~\cite{He2018,Bonkowski2025}.
-Because diffusion coefficients are estimated by linear regression of MSD against time, only data from the diffusive regime, where the MSD is approximately linear in time, is used for fitting.}.
-Both models fit the data reasonably well, and the Bayes factor is $\ln{(B_{\beta\alpha})}=\; , well above the threshold of \num{5}, and strong evidence for the more complex VTF model over the simpler Arrhenius alternative.
+Panels (c) and (d) show the same comparison using ionic conductivities from longer simulation trajectories.
+The conductivity data appear similar to those in panels (a) and (b), but the uncertainties are much smaller, and the deviation from linearity is more clearly resolved.
+The Bayes factor increases to $\ln(B_{\beta\alpha}) =\, $\num{9.9\pm0.5}$\unskip \unskip $, well above the threshold of \num{5}, providing strong evidence for the more complex VTF model over the simpler Arrhenius alternative.

-Panel (e) shows how the Bayes factor evolves with simulation length.
-As the data become more precise, the evidence for non-Arrhenius behaviour grows.
-If the system were truly Arrhenius, longer simulations would not increase the Bayes factor, and we would continue to prefer the simpler model.
+Panel (e) shows how the Bayes factor evolves with increasing simulation trajectory lengths.
+As the conductivity data become more precise, the evidence for non-Arrhenius behaviour grows.
+If the system exhibited true Arrhenius behaviour, longer simulations would not increase the Bayes factor, and we would continue to prefer the simpler model.

 This example illustrates two points.
 First, Bayesian model selection tells us whether a more complex model is supported by the data or if we should prefer a simpler alternative.
 Second, it tells us whether our data are sufficient to answer the question we are asking.
-With \qty{40}{\pico\second} of simulation, we cannot confidently classify this behaviour as non-Arrhenius; with \qty{140}{\pico\second}, we can.

-This section has demonstrated Bayesian model selection using the Bayes factor.
-The approach generalises to any set of competing models; we need only compute the marginal likelihood for each.
-In the next section, we address the final challenge: extrapolating fitted models to temperatures outside the measured range.
+With short simulation trajectories, we cannot confidently classify this behaviour as non-Arrhenius; with longer trajectories, we can.
+More generally, this approach can be applied to any set of competing models; we need only compute the marginal likelihood for each.